-Security Guard Training Canada is pleased to provide an online Use of Force and Handcuffing Certification Course.
+Security Guard Training Canada is pleased to present this online Use of Force and Handcuffing Certification Course.

 This course was developed by a Subject Matter Expert and former Instructor Trainer for the Ontario Police College.
 Subjects include Criminal and Trespass arrest, detailed use of force authority explanations, judgment and decision making (crisis intervention), and incident articulation.

 There is also a full explanation of the new Criminal Code sections on the use of force for the protection of people and property.

 Who should register